This article will look at the common Toyota 3.4 engine problems and how you can solve them if you experience them.

 - You can check if your thermostat is in good condition by placing your hand or one of your fingers over the radiator hose once you start the engine.
 Once the engine becomes warm and reaches a particular temperature, the thermostat is expected to open to help push out the produced hot air, thereby keeping the engine cool

-- If the hose is too hot, then your thermostat may need to be checked to detect a possible fault.
+- If the hose is too hot, your thermostat may need to be checked to detect a possible fault.

 Faulty cooling fans